NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 NVIcheckmate intend to follow the same principles as checkmate concerning input and error messages.
 Functions and code from checkmate have been imported to facilitate this.

 Licence bsd 3.
-Copyright Petter Hopp.
 For functions and material imported from checkmate M Lang has the copyright.
-The followong functions and material have been imported from checkmate set_collapse
+The following functions and material have been imported from checkmate set_collapse
 Templates in man-roxygen which goves text for parameter descriptions.